So (album): Critical reception

+Contemporary reviews

 So received mostly favourable reviews from music critics.
+Music Week commented that So had "all the usual hallmarks of rhythm and vocals" associated with Gabriel.
+They also expressed their belief that the album was less adventurous than Gabriel's "groundbreaking groundbreaking third PG LP".
+Billboard said that the album "presents Gabriel with a warmth and directness almost certain to broaden his audience beyond the platinum mark".
+Cashbox believed that the album served as a continuation of Gabriel's work "at the leading edge of pop, transcending trend."
+Music & Media labeled it as "Gabriel's most accessible and streamlined album ever", adding that it was "one of the best albums released this year, both commercially and artistically."

 Jon Pareles of The New York Times wrote "only a handful of Western rock musicians have managed to use exotic rhythms and instruments with so much ingenuity and conviction".
 Pareles also praised his vocals, describing them as "grainy but not bluesy, ageless and joyless, the voice of some ancient mariner recounting disasters".
 Tim Holmes of Rolling Stone described the album as "a record of considerable emotional complexity and musical sophistication" and felt that the mainstream pop music scene would be encouraged to innovate by the album.

 Terry Atkinson of Los Angeles Times viewed the album as offering "an amazing variety of tones, moods and topics, and a consistently powerful level of expression".
 Although disliking "Big Time", Atkinson concluded So was "a great album, possibly Gabriel's best".
 Steve Hochman, also of Los Angeles Times, praised Gabriel's reinvention too, describing it as "real progress" compared to the contemporaneous work of other progressive rock acts such as Genesis, GTR and Marillion.

 Chicago Tribunes Lynn Van Matre praised the album's "wave of funky rhythms" and called for more appreciation of Gabriel's talent, but noted a lack of "quirkiness" and said there were no tracks as impactful as his 1980 single "Biko".
-Robert Christgau was also lukewarm in The Village Voice, writing that "Gabriel's so smart he knows rhythm is what makes music go, which relieves him of humdrum melodic responsibilities but doesn't get him up on the one—smart guys do go for texture in a pinch."
+Robert Christgau was lukewarm in The Village Voice, writing that "Gabriel's so smart he knows rhythm is what makes music go, which relieves him of humdrum melodic responsibilities but doesn't get him up on the one—smart guys do go for texture in a pinch."